 Aurora Logo

-The company’s logo includes the name and the infinity symbol in the upper right corner.
+The company’s logo features the name and the infinity symbol in the upper-right corner.
 The experienced British marketing agency Landor, part of the WPP Group, worked on the design.

 The name Aurora was chosen in honor of the legendary Russian cruiser.
-The ship participated in the Russo-Japanese War and the First World War battles.
+The ship participated in the Russo-Japanese War and in battles of the First World War.
 However, it is most famous for a single salvo that signaled the start of the 1917 revolution.
 Interestingly, the cruiser was named after a sailing frigate distinguished in the Crimean War.

 Aurora is also the Greek goddess of dawn.
 Therefore, the company’s name is associated with the sky.
 A taking-off airplane, like the rising sun, ascends to its zenith.
 Thanks to the carrier, the “dawn” will rise over the region, illuminating the most remote corners of the territory.
 People will be able to move easily and quickly between cities.
 Cold weather and snowdrifts will no longer hinder travel.

-The famous name of the carrier did not appear immediately.
+The carrier’s famous name did not appear immediately.
 Originally, the company was called Taiga.

 The infinity sign consists of separate blue and white lines that symbolize runways.
 The loop has several meanings: